tsipkens/bidias/README.md

 increasing mass and then with increasing mobility diameter.
 Vectorizing the 2D gridded data can be done using the colon operand, i.e. `x(:)`, or using the `vectorize` method.

+##### 3.1.1 Support for partial grids

+The current program also supports creating partial grids, made up of a regular grid where certain elements are ignored or missing.
+This allows practitioners to ignore certain regions in the grid that may have higher uncertainties or are otherwise unphysical.
+Quantities defined on partial grids have a reduced dimension, often speeding inversion.

+For mass-mobility measurements, this can be used to block out particles with extraordinarily high densities.

+These partial grids are also useful for PMA-SP2 inversion, where part of the grid will be unphysical.

 ### 3.2 Phantom class